 This post may contain affiliate links which means if you make a purchase through my links, I will get a small commission at no extra cost to you.
 I only recommend the products I love and trust.

-Find 51 best book club questions and snack ideas for Bonnie Garmus’ debut novel Lessons in Chemistry.
+Find 51 thought-provoking book club questions, book club snack ideas and book club activity ideas for Bonnie Garmus’ debut novel Lessons in Chemistry.

-Lessons in Chemistry is a delightful debut novel about intelligent chemist Elizabeth Zott who is determined to live life on her own terms in 1960s California.
+Lessons in Chemistry is one of the best novels I have read in 2023.
+I absolutely fell in love with the plot.
+It was heartwarming novel about an intelligent chemist Elizabeth Zott who is determined to live life on her own terms in 1960s California.

 Lessons in Chemistry Synopsis